matt4biz/oak/README.md

 ## To do
 Here are a few possible enhancements:

-- add support for complex numbers and their functions (e.g, tanh)
 - vector operations
 - string functions (really?)
+- logic & iteration in user-defined words
+- allow user-defined variables to be deleted
 - interest-rate calculations, similar to the HP 12c
-- user-defined words (a la Forth), along with logic & iteration
+- add support for complex numbers and their functions (e.g, tanh)
 - oh, and we need a circular slide rule mode of operation, too ;-)

 ## Bugs